anjalipathania994-cmd/HR-attrition-analysis-dashboard-Project/README.md

 # HR-Attrition-Analysis-Dashboard-Project

+# Purpose:

 An interactive Power BI dashboard built to analyze employee attrition.
 This project identifies key problem areas (like new hire retention, low pay, and high-risk roles) by analyzing data by age, salary, job role, and tenure.
 The goal is to help HR make data-driven decisions to reduce attrition.
 Tools: Power BI, Power Query, DAX.

+# Tech Stack

 The dashboard was built using the followings tools and technologies:

  Power BI Desktop - Main data visualization platform used for report creation.